StashOfCode/airflow-clickhouse-plugin/README.md

 ### Installation and dependencies

-Add `common.sql` extra when installing the plugin: `pip install -U airflow-clickhouse-plugin[common.sql]` — to enable DB API 2.0 operators.
+Add `common.sql` extra when installing the plugin: `pip install -U airflow-clickhouse-plug[common.sql]` — to enable DB API 2.0 operators.

 Dependencies: `apache-airflow-providers-common-sql` (usually pre-packed with Airflow) in addition to `apache-airflow` and `clickhouse-driver`.